pkaig/Rotorflight-Docs/docs/Tutorial-Walkthroughs/led-strip-quick-start.md

 ### Radiomaster Nexus

 On the Nexus Port B is the best choice for creating a LED_STRIP resource.
-Here's how to remap TX6 to LED_STRIP.
+Port B provides RX6 and TX6 by default.
+To remap TX6 to LED_STRIP, enter the following in the CLI:

 ```
 resource SERIAL_TX 6 NONE